mashakrot/brainwave/README.md

 ## <a name="tech-stack">Tech Stack</a>

-- React.js
-- Vite
-- Tailwind CSS
+- **React**: A JavaScript library for building interactive user interfaces.
+- **Tailwind CSS**: Utility-first CSS framework used to rapidly build custom designs.
+- **JavaScript/JSX**: For building modular components.
+- **SVG & Custom Assets**: For enhanced UI elements and responsive icons.

 ## <a name="features">Features</a>

-👉 **Interactive Benefits Section**: Explore features with animated hover effects, tooltips on icons, and layered media displays.

-👉 **Smooth Transitions & Animations**: Employs Tailwind's transition classes for fluid interactions, including scaling effects and hover tooltips.
+👉 **Beautiful Sections**: Includes hero, services, features, how to use, roadmap, pricing, footer, and header.

+👉 **Bento Grid**: Modern layout presenting personal information using cutting-edge CSS design techniques.

+👉 **Parallax Animations**: Engaging effects triggered by mouse movement and scrolling

+👉 **Complex UI Geometry**: Utilizes tailwindcss for intricate shapes like circular feature displays, grid lines, and side lines.

+👉 **Cool Gradients**: Enhances visuals with stylish gradients using Tailwind CSS for cards, buttons, etc.

 👉 **Modular Components**: Reusable React components such as Section, Heading, and custom SVG assets keep the codebase maintainable.

-👉 **Customizable Look & Feel**: Styled with Tailwind CSS, allowing easy adjustments to colors, typography, and spacing.

 👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

+and many more, including code architecture and reusability

 ------
 big thanks to [@javascriptmastery](https://www.youtube.com/@javascriptmastery) for this incredible course.